GLIDE-LLC/docs/glide-accessibility-framework/README.md

 <br>

-Complete framework for ensuring **Accessibility** of Glide projects.
+Complete framework for ensuring **Accessibility Compliance** of Glide projects.

 This framework includes guidelines according to `WCAG 2.0` & `WCAG 2.1` - `Level A`.
 These rules must be followed to make Glide projects accessible.